scarpent/ledgerbil/README.md

 The `days` spot can be used to specify more than one day in a month, e.g.:

 ```
 2018/01/12 johnny paycheck
     ;; schedule ; monthly ; 15, 30
     i: wages: gross pay                   $500
     [...]
 ```

 Will cause entries to be created on the 15th and 30th of every month.
-If you start with an entry like above with 2018/01/12, it will also create an entry on that date (*I think*), but then rotate between the other two.
+If you start with an entry as above with 2018/01/12, it will also create an entry on that date (*I think*), but then rotate between the other two.
 The schedule entry will always show the date of the next entry to be added.

 What will this scheduled transaction do when confronted with February?
 It will use the 28th or the 29th.
 You can also specify `eom` (end of